When is my first mortgage payment due?

 How to prepare for your first mortgage payment

 Amid closing and moving costs, you may find that coming up with your first mortgage payment on a new home within the same pay period will be a financial squeeze.
-To help there, we have a few tips you can use before your first mortgage due date:
+To help there, here are a few tips you can use before your first mortgage due date:

 Your mortgage due date will be determined by a few factors:

-• Early payments – Making early payments may also impact your payment due date.
+- Early payments – Making early payments may also impact your payment due date.
 Many banks allow you to make biweekly payments or early monthly payments toward your mortgage loan, though you may incur a fee.
+If you consistently make your payment three to seven days ahead of the mortgage due date for several months, you’ll be a month ahead on your payments.

 How to make your first mortgage payment